shorebirdtech/old_repo/packages/shorebird/README.md

 ```

 # Deploying into the cloud
-- `shorebird deploy` works, but requires an API key to use.
+- `shorebird deploy` works but requires an API key to use.
 If you're
   interested in testing Shorebird, please join us on Discord and ask for
   an API key.
 - `shorebird deploy` currently only uses the local database on the instance